 The redevelopment of the Site will be carried out in phases over an anticipated period of approximately 12 years.
-In order to assure that the open spaces, buildings and other features designed and built throughout the entire development period reintegrate the site with the rest of Lower Manhattan, exemplify excellence in design, are consistent with the vision for the site, and are compatible with the intent of the WTC Memorial and Redevelopment Plan, a set of design guidelines will be adopted by LMDC and the Port Authority with input from involved and interested parties, including the Department of City Planning and the Port Authority's net lessees, to guide future development for both the Memorial Program and the Redevelopment Program.
-Prior to such adoption, LMDC, the City, the Port Authority and the Port Authority's net lessees will work together in a cooperative manner with respect to the formulation of the commercial design guidelines.
-The City, acting through its Department of City Planning, will participate in the drafting or modification of any of the design guidelines set forth in Attachment 2.
+In order to assure that the open spaces, buildings and other features designed and built throughout the entire development period reintegrate the site with the rest of Lower Manhattan, exemplify excellence in design, are consistent with the vision for the site, and are compatible with the intent of the WTC Memorial and Redevelopment Plan, a set of commercial design guidelines will be adopted by LMDC and the Port Authority, which is responsible for implementation of the Redevelopment Program. with input from involved and interested parties, including the Department of City Planning and the Port Authority's net lessees, to The commercial design guidelines will guide future development for both the Memorial Program and the Redevelopment Program in a manner consistent with this general project plan and the environmental review described below.
+Prior to such adoption, LMDC, the City, the Port Authority and the Port Authority's net lessees will have worked together in a cooperative manner with respect to the formulation of the commercial design guidelines.

-LMDC General Project Plan - June 2, 2004, As Amended May 19, 2005 World Trade Center Memorial and Cultural Program Page 9 of 11
+LMDC General Project Plan - Proposed Amendments November 9, 2006 World Trade Center Memorial and Cultural Program Page 12 of 14